tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-02-20-narrative-strategy.md

 >
 >Themes, narratives, metaphors, abstractions.
 They are tools for understanding.
 They can be deployed internally to set a vision for the company; they can drive product vision and roadmap; they can be used in sales decks; they can even be used in product interfaces.
 >
->For example, it can be powerful to develop different metaphors for explaining your business.
-The personal finance company I worked with is a classic SEO business that makes money by affiliate marketing.
-They have thousands of pages of product reviews and comparisons, and thousands more offering advice on investing, saving, homeownership, and so on.
-If you squint, it's possible to view this company as in the business of education.
-We tried designing based on this assumption instead, and suddenly interface design and product strategy fell into place.
-Thousands of pages could be leveraged into an app-like edutainment experience.
-Multiple layers of stakeholders operating on a new orientation to the market.
+>For example, it can be powerful to develop different metaphors for explaining your business.[...]
 >
->I have never considered brand and product to be separable, and this is part of why.
->
 >One challenge of our era, if not the defining challenge, is to reach a coherent, actionable understanding of what is happening in our culture.
 This is always what I have tried to accomplish with my writing, and increasingly this is what I find myself doing in work.
 Little today is clear.
 There are still questions to be answered on how to orient to our present situation.
 This is cultural strategy.
 There are still questions to be answered on how to forge a compelling, actionable vision of the future.
 This is narrative strategy.

 -via [Toby Shorin](https://tinyletter.com/Subpixel-Space/letters/subject-matter-16-2020-winter-update)

+Patrick is another exceptional individual who can mix editorial output with narrative strategy - what Patrick calls "thought partner":

 >Speaking with friends who also do “editorial adjacent” work, I came to realize that when working with small and medium organizations most of us have a direct relationship with the CEO (or perhaps a VP), and we produce largely longer form content usually not seen as marketing.
 In the process of researching, thinking through, and writing, we end up bringing ideas within the company and influencing its thinking.
 In some cases this is even done on purpose, not just as a side benefit of writing.
 Many of us become a kind of “Editor-in-chief of ideas circulating in the organization.”
 >